stripedpurple/flexible/README.md

 npm install -g sass
 ```

 Then run `npm run dev` to begin developing.
 There is a test directory that contains a test page.
-Simply open the `index.html` file.
+Simply open the `index.html` file in your browser.
-Alternatively you can user a webserver to like one of [these](https://gist.github.com/willurd/5720255)
+Alternatively you can use a webserver to like one of [these](https://gist.github.com/willurd/5720255)

 ## Build
 To build Flexible run the following command